daCyberpunk/dsgsitepackage/README.md

 Each Content Element can get a Flex Basis Size.
 If you pput it in a gridelement it gets it right flexbox behavior based on that size.

+## Whats missing
+Right now I do not know how to integrate the following features without overloading the grid and content element preferences for the editors.
+But these points would make the usage of flexbox grids much more powerful:

+* media queries for each flex option so it can be adapted by the editor to the different devices.
+* flex-grow and flex-shrink

 ## You're free ...
 * to contribute, fork, use as you want..
+* to go in discussions with me about this approach
+* to develop ideas for the "Whats Missing" part above

 ## credits